Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Instead of racing to make robots as human-like as possible and giving them social recognition, we need to focus on the aspect: what benefits can AI bring to humanity?” - Dr. Sharma added.

-Will AI Robots Replace Humans in the Future?
+Will AI robots replace humans in the future?

 However, within 12 years of that transition, there will certainly be many new jobs created and besides those who lose their jobs, many people will also find new opportunities.

 In short, the development of AI, in this case AI robots, can lead to a large reduction in human resources in certain industries.
-In return, it also creates many job opportunities for those who know how to grasp and continuously develop knowledge and skills related to technology.
+In return, it also creates many job opportunities for those who know how to grasp and constantly develop knowledge and skills related to technology.

 b.jpg